LogL Specific Views and Procedures

 In addition to the coefficient and standard error estimates, the standard output for the logl object describes the method of estimation, sample used in estimation, date and time that the logl was estimated, evaluation order, information about the convergence of the estimation procedure, and the method used to compute the coefficient covariance matrix.

 EViews also provides the log likelihood value, average log likelihood value, number of coefficients, and three Information Criteria.
 By default, the starting values are not displayed.
-Here, we have used the Estimation Options dialog to instruct EViews to display the estimation starting values in the output.
+Here, we have used the dialog to instruct EViews to display the estimation starting values in the output.

 Gradients

 The gradient summary table and gradient summary graph view allow you to examine the gradients of the likelihood.
 These gradients are computed at the current parameter values (if the model has not yet been estimated), or at the converged parameter values (if the model has been estimated).
-See Appendix D. “Gradients and Derivatives” for additional details.
+See

 You may find this view to be a useful diagnostic tool when experiencing problems with convergence or singularity.
 One common problem leading to singular matrices is a zero derivative for a parameter due to an incorrectly specified likelihood, poor starting values, or a lack of model identification.
 See the discussion below for further details.